-How profitable a bank is affects its long-term survivability.
-Earnings can be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, likely making the bank better prepared to withstand financial shocks.
-Losses, on the other hand, lessen a bank's ability to do those things.
+A bank's earnings performance has an effect on its long-term survivability.
+Earnings can be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, likely making the bank better able to withstand financial trouble.
+Conversely, losses reduce a bank's ability to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for First PREMIER Bank was 11.23 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+First PREMIER Bank's most recent annualized quarterly return on equity was 11.66 percent, above the national average of 8.10 percent.

-The bank earned net income of $13.3 million on total equity of $240.6 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.72 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $28.1 million on total equity of $249.7 million.
+The bank had an annualized return on average assets, or ROA, of 1.78 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.